hefecisgar/Notessite/README.md

 <a name="about-this-project"></a>
 # About this project

-This is just a personal project, nothing grandious.
-I started it because a bittersweet experience during a college project
+This is just a personal project, nothing big.
+I started it to shake off a bittersweet experience during a college project